zoidyzoidzoid/awesome-ebpf/readme.md

 - [ebpfmon](https://github.com/redcanaryco/ebpfmon) - A TUI (terminal user interface) application for real time monitoring of eBPF programs.
 - [bpfman](https://github.com/bpfman/bpfman) - An eBPF Manager for Linux and Kubernetes.
 Includes a built-in program loader that supports program cooperation for XDP and TC programs, as well as deployment of eBPF programs from OCI images.
 - [ptcpdump](https://github.com/mozillazg/ptcpdump) - A process-aware, eBPF-based tcpdump-like tool.
+- [oryx](https://github.com/pythops/oryx) - A TUI for sniffing network traffic using eBPF on Linux.

 # eBPF in Security